 This means you don't have to worry about your customers seeing requests until you've reviewed them yourself.
 Reviewing in this context means that you change the status to "Awaiting Feedback".

 Rather than turning email notifications off completely, you can use this setting to turn off any auto-login links.

-Head to "Settings > Email and Whitelabel", and then check the box labelled "Disable auto-login links in customer emails".
+Head to "Settings > Email and Whitelabel", and then check the box labelled "Disable auto-login links in visitor emails".